 For a long time, Carol and Jean-Pierre worked in separate studios, one for metal and one for clay.
 In 1984, they merged their talents and became Hsu Studios.
 Jean-Pierre spoke with us about their choice of materials, saying, “The medium we currently work with is aluminum, one of the most ubiquitous materials in the world.
 As a basic element in almost every industry, we enjoy the challenge of creating uncommon works with a common material.”

 Now, there are many ways to color metal.
 The anodizing that Hsu Studios does is aluminum anodizing—a different process from the titanium and niobium anodizing you may have seen on Rio’s website or read about here on The Studio.
-(If you’re interested in learning more about anodizing titanium and niobium, check out last month’s post by Ashli Brooke Taylor, Creating & Coloring Jewelry with Reactive Metals and Anodizing.)
+(If you’re interested in learning more about anodizing titanium and niobium, check out this post by Ashli Brooke Taylor, Creating & Coloring Jewelry with Reactive Metals and Anodizing.)

 Instead of titanium and niobium, Jean-Pierre and Carol begin with mill-finish aluminum, which they texture and anodize before creating their pieces.
 Aluminum anodizing is an electrochemical process of oxidizing and then dyeing the surface of the metal, which creates an infinite array of colors.